 [Large] American/Australian/Oriental/Wood: About 1.5” in size, they usually live in warmer climates and during warmer parts of the year.
-They will come inside for water and food, however they typically live and breed outdoors.
+They will come inside for water and food however, they typically live and breed outdoors.
 They are not as difficult to eradicate as the smaller roaches.
 If needed, insecticides and granular baits would be required.

 *Again, make sure you educate yourself about the tools you are using for eradication.
-Boric acid has been known to effectively combat roaches, however it is often misused.
+Boric acid has been known to combat roaches effectively however, it is often misused.

 Pest #4: Termites

 Compared to the previous three, a homeowner will have less of a chance running into these bugs.
 However, if they are present, they are the most destructive pests known to homeowners.
 As such, it may be too difficult to go it alone.
-Proper education of construction and buildings may be required to identify access areas and points of interests of interest for the termites, in addition to using specialized equipment.
+Proper education of construction and buildings may be required to identify access areas and points of interest for the termites, in addition to using specialized equipment.

 Therefore, it is important to select the best termite exterminator that suits your needs.
-Although the longer you wait the more the termites will work, they are small, so don’t feel obliged to a company if they are pressuring you or using scare tactics for a contract.
+Although the longer you wait, the more the termites will work, they are small, so don’t feel obliged to a company if they are pressuring you or using scare tactics for a contract.